10.2 Corrective Action Explained [ISO 9001 Procedure]

 Implement & Validate Permanent Corrective Actions

-• Implement the PCA Plan
+• Implement the permanent corrective action plan

-• Remove the ICA
+• Remove the interim containment action

-• Evaluate the PCA for escape point
+• Evaluate the permanent corrective action for the escape point

 • Perform validation